-- A. The Board hereby incorporates by reference the National Fire Protection Association standard number 70, hereafter known as the National Electrical Code, 2020 Edition, and as may be amended by the Board.
-These standards are incorporated by reference as the minimum standards governing the planning, laying out, and installing or the making of additions, alterations, and repairs in the installation of wiring apparatus and equipment for electric light, heat, and power in this state.
+- A. The Board hereby adopts the National Fire Protection Association standard number 70, hereafter known as the National Electrical Code, 2020 Edition, and as may be amended by the Board.
+These standards are adopted as the minimum standards governing the planning, laying out, and installing or the making of additions, alterations, and repairs in the installation of wiring apparatus and equipment for electric light, heat, and power in this state.
 This Rule does not include later amendments to or editions of the National Electrical Code, 2020 Edition.
-The effective date shall be August 1, 2020.
-The incorporated code is available for public inspection at 1560 Broadway, Suite 1350, Denver, CO, 80202. - B. A copy of the provisions of the National Electrical Code, 2020 edition is available for public inspection during regular business hours at the Board office at the Division of Professions and Occupations, Department of Regulatory Agencies, 1560 Broadway, Suite 110, Denver, Colorado, 80202, and at any state publications depository library.
+The effective date shall be August 1, 2020. - B. A copy of the provisions of the National Electrical Code, 2020 edition is available for public inspection during regular business hours at the Board office at the Division of Professions and Occupations, Department of Regulatory Agencies, 1560 Broadway, Suite 110, Denver, Colorado, 80202, and at any state publications depository library.
 For further information regarding how this material can be obtained or examined, contact the Program Director for the Board ("Program Director") at 1560 Broadway, Suite 110, Denver, Colorado, 80202, (303) 894-2300.
 The National Electric Code, 2020 Edition, is available directly from the National Fire Protection Association (NFPA), 1 Batterymarch Park, Quincy MA 02169-7471, phone 1-800-344-3555.
 Copies are also available from the NFPA website at NFPA.org, as well as most online and retail book vendors.

-1.6 APPRENTICE REGISTRATION AND RECORDKEEPING
+1.3 APPRENTICE REGISTRATION AND RECORDKEEPING